-IN OUR CONTINUING PURSUIT OF SUSTAINABLE EXCELLENCE, SGA HAS DESIGNED
+IN OUR CONTINUING PURSUIT OF SUSTAINABLE EXCELLENCE, SGA DESIGNED

-AS THE FIRST ALL NEW MASS TIMBER FRAME OFFICE BUILDING IN NEW HAMPSHIRE.
+AS THE FIRST ALL NEW MASS TIMBER FRAME OFFICE BUILDING IN NEW ENGLAND.

 This environmentally-friendly method emits ~30% fewer carbon dioxide emissions than traditional steel or concrete construction.
 In addition, once the CO2 sequestered in its fiber is counted, wood becomes carbon negative.